fpirri/covid19/README.italiano.md

 ----

-# DETTAGLI: why to look at death
+# DETTAGLI: perche' guardare i decessi?

 * Turn list into organic display
 * Translation still to be done